logo

 1. Install Node.js - https://nodejs.org/en/download

-1. Start Harmony’s runner using the following command: command: npx -y @harmony.ac/runner@latest.
+1. Open your terminal or command prompt, then start Harmony’s runner using the following command: command: npx -y @harmony.ac/runner@latest.

 1. Select the project in Harmony